Skip to content

 NALD celebrates the accomplishments of learners by featuring each week a new learner's story in Story of the Week.
 To find a story, users can search by alphabetical order, by year and by location.
 Stories with audio files are grouped together.

-NALD invites you to submit your events for IALW.
+NALD invites you to submit your events for ALW.

 Read learner writings from the NALD Library